worldbank/gld/Support/A - Guides and Documentation/GLD Manual Files/Labor.md

 replace ocusec = 4 if var_sector == 10
 ```

-Notes: Do not code basis of occupation (ISCO) or industry (ISIC) codes.
+Note to not code basis of occupation (ISCO) or industry (ISIC) codes.

+Finally, in case that the information is only asked to wage employees (i.e., own account workers are excluded), assume that workers other than wage employees work in the private sector.

 **industry_orig**